umcconnell/lc4/docs/dev.md

 <a name="module_lc4/lc4.initState"></a>

 ### lc4/lc4.initState(key, [mode]) ⇒ <code>Array</code>
-Populate a state matrix by filling in a key row by row
+Populate a state matrix by filling in a key row by row or by expanding a key

 **Kind**: static method of [<code>lc4/lc4</code>](#module_lc4/lc4)
 **Returns**: <code>Array</code> - state matrix